th-we/deskflow-wiki/Code-Style.md

 # Formatting
 Our code formatting is enforced via CI which runs the `scripts/lint_cmake.py` and `script/lint_clang.py` scripts to ensure that all files match our code style.
+If your IDE doesn't support formatting, you can use `--format` on either of those scripts to format your code.

 - CLang (C/C++/Objective-C): `.clang-format` - LLVM with a few minor tweaks.
 - CMake: `cmake-format.yaml` - Standard with a few minor tweaks.
 - Python: Use [black](https://github.com/psf/black)